 Write the copy and oversee photography

-To better communicate NEE’s message, new copy included the information buyers and engineers needed to move forward with the company: robust Services and About sections as well as new section that fully explained NEE’s attention to detail and quality.
+To better communicate NEE’s message, new copy included the information buyers and engineers needed to move forward with the company: robust Services and About sections as well as a new section that fully explained NEE’s attention to detail and quality.

 To keep things on the light side, the standard “Why Work with Us” section was renamed to “How We Roll.”
 Amy and Luke made the decision to include some fun details about each of the management team members and have new photos taken of employees.